Thomrl/move-here/README.md

 # move-here
-simple python script to move files from subfolders to the location the script was run from
+simple python script to move files from subfolders to the location the script was run from.
+BE CAREFUL WHERE YOU RUN IT